Discussion about Collards

 Collards are cooked very much like rutabagas and other vegetables but require more meat to season them and must not be crowded in the pot.
 Tender collards are put in the pot when the meat is almost done, while though ones are put in with meat.

 There is just a bit of "know-how" required in cooking a good "mess" of collards.
 Some people like to add a little sugar to them while others do not.
-Corn dumplings are good with them no matter what the season.
-Even though dumplings may be cooked with the collards, fried corn bread usually accompanies the meal also.
+Cornbread is good with them no matter what the season.

 Salt to taste (may not require salt if your meat is very salty)